40843245/html_Tutorial/Application/YT IFrame API/intro with YT IFrame API website example .md

 ### 1. Event and callback functions

-    onPlayerReady(event) and onPlayerStateChange(event) are callback functions
+    onYouTubeIframeAPIReady(), onPlayerReady(event) and onPlayerStateChange(event) are callback functions

+part 1: For onYouTubeIframeAPIReady()

+It is a special callback function.
+It is a built-in function YT IFrame API that is invoked iff the YT frame API is ready (at the beginning of executing this file).

+Here, we override the callback function.

-The argument for events are defined as follows which indicates that
+part 2:For onPlayerReady(event) and onPlayerStateChange(event) for events, they are defined as follows which indicates that

     events: {
                     'onReady': onPlayerReady,